MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 * [PowerShell](/powershell/scripting/overview) running in a Linux operating system using Azure Cloud Shell.
 * [Windows PowerShell](/powershell/scripting/windows-powershell/overview) running in Windows 11
   using the PowerShell 5 terminal.
-* PowerShell running in a Windows 11 operating system using the PowerShell 7 terminal.
+* PowerShell running in a Windows 11 using the PowerShell 7 terminal.

 If you're new to CLI, differentiating between a _tool_ and an _environment_ might be confusing.
 [How-to choose the right command-line tool](./choose-the-right-azure-command-line-tool.md) provides a good comparison.